bastidererste/stereolabsFusionOSCBodyTracking/readme.md

 - Ensure that the cameras are recognized by the system and their drivers are installed correctly.
 - Adjust camera settings such as resolution, frame rate, and exposure according to your requirements.

+## Calibration

+Use the ZED360 calibration tool provided by Stereolabs with their SDK: https://www.stereolabs.com/docs/fusion/zed360/

 ## Usage

 1. Launch the OSC receiver on the destination machine or software that will receive the tracking data.